LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 ---------------------------------------------------
-6.4 Inheritance
+6.4 Class Inheritance
 ---------------------------------------------------

-6.4.1 Polymorphism via inheritance and virtual methods **must** be used judiciously, if used at all.
-In the context of heterogeneous hardware environments, runtime polymorphism using virtual methods is problematic; e.g., when objects are passed between host and device code using CUDA, virtual methods cannot be called.

-If inheritance is deemed a good solution for a particular situation, the following guidelines should be observed.
+6.4.1 Class composition **should** be used instead of inheritance to extend behavior.

+      Looser coupling between objects is typically more flexible and easier to maintain and refactor.

+6.4.2 Class hierarchies **should** be designed so that subclasses inherit from abstract interfaces; i.e., pure virtual base classes.

+      Inheritance is often done to reuse code that exists in a base class.
+      However, there are usually better design choices to achieve reuse.
+      Good object-oriented use of inheritance is to reuse existing *calling* code by exploiting base class interfaces using polymorphism.
+Put another way, "interface inheritance" should be used instead of "implementation inheritance".

-6.4.2 Deep inheritance hierarchies; i.e., more than 2 or 3 levels, **should**
+6.4.3 Deep inheritance hierarchies; i.e., more than 2 or 3 levels, **should**
 be avoided.

-6.4.3 Multiple inheritance **should** be restricted so that only one base class contains methods that are not "pure virtual".
+6.4.4 Multiple inheritance **should** be restricted so that only one base class contains methods that are not "pure virtual".

 6.4.4 One **should not** inherit from a class that was not designed to be a